ordina-jworks/ordina-jworks.github.io/_posts/2021-03-15-Getting-started-with-the-pi-pico.md

 This code does the same as the C++ code mentioned above.
 It however is far more readable.
-The [MicroPython documentation](https://docs.micropython.org/en/latest/) has examples and information on what is available and what is not.
+The [MicroPython documentation](https://docs.micropython.org/en/latest/){:target="_blank" rel="noopener noreferrer"} has examples and information on what is available and what is not.
 Please be reminded that MicroPython support for the Pi Pico is still very new and some APIs may contain bugs, not work at all or even not be available yet.

 ## CircuitPython development